ridhwaans/image-comparison/README.md

 ## questions and answers

 Q) How do you know if your code works?
 A) I like to automate testing such as unit tests, integration and end-to-end tests if any that verify the functionality of the features & pieces of the code.
-I feel safe and confident as a developer with shipping working code backed up by a test suite.
-Furthermore, code reviews should be enforced which promotes code maintainability for all stakeholders
+I feel safe and confident as a developer with shipping working code backed by a test suite.
+Also, code reviews should be enforced which promote code maintainability for all stakeholders

 Q) How are you going to teach Bjorn how to use the program?
 A) Writing good documentation for the program will explain its usage to Bjorn at a high level and low level.
 Making sure the test coverage runs also helps to see the flow.
 In addition, if there is any difficulty with absorbing and learning, I can schedule a over the shoulder meeting for guidance.